JuliaGraphics/Luxor.jl/README.md

 ## Luxor

-Luxor is for procedural drawing.
-It provides basic vector drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
-The focus of Luxor is on simplicity: it should be easier to use than plain [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.
-The idea is that your code issues a sequence of simple graphics 'commands' until you've completed a drawing, then saves it into a PDF or PNG file.
+Luxor is a Julia package for drawing simple vector graphics.
+It provides basic drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, turtle graphics, animations, and shapefiles.
+The focus of Luxor is on simplicity and ease of use: it should be easier to use than plain [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, and simplified functions.

+Luxor is thoroughly procedural: your code issues a sequence of simple graphics 'commands' until you've completed a drawing, then the results are saved it into a PDF, PNG, SVG, or EPS file.

 For interactive graphics, try [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl) or [GLVisualize](https://github.com/JuliaGL/GLVisualize.jl).